Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Experimental details

-For \cref{fig:opener-cartoon} (left), we generate the loss landscape pictured by taking $d=2$ dimensions and $n=100$ samples.
+For Figure~\ref{fig:opener-cartoon} (left), we generate the loss landscape pictured by taking $d=2$ dimensions and $n=100$ samples.
 We generate a matrix $A$ with singular values $\sigma_k = k^{-\alpha}$ with $\alpha = 1.5$ and random right- and left-singular vectors.
-We sampled $\theta^* \sim \mathcal{N}(0, \mathbb{I})$ and used $A, \theta^*$ to define the objective $f(\cdot)$ according to \cref{eq:log-sum-exp-objective}.
+We sampled $\theta^* \sim \mathcal{N}(0, \mathbb{I})$ and used $A, \theta^*$ to induce $f(\cdot)$ a log-sum-exp objective, as defined in Section~\ref{sec:experimental-results}.
 We generated problem instances at random, and chose a random seed that produced a problem where the primary directions of variation for $f(\cdot)$ were clearly un-aligned with the coordinate axes.
 We allow Adagrad to take 1000 iterations.

 We selected an initial point $\theta_0$ that would produce a clear visual distinction between the two coordinate systems in early iterates.
 To select the learning rate, we first swept over the values $1, 10, 20,\dots, 100$, and examined the suboptimality of the solution produced after 1000 iterates.
-For each learning rate we conducted 5 random trials on log-sum-exp objectives generated with identical values of $d, n, \alpha$, and with $\theta^*\sim \mathcal{N}(0,\mathbb{I})$; these trials were initialized at points drawn from $\mathbf{N}(0, \norm{\theta_0}^2_2\mathbb{I})$, where $\theta_0$ is the initial point used in \cref{fig:opener-cartoon} (left).
+For each learning rate we conducted 5 random trials on log-sum-exp objectives generated with identical values of $d, n, \alpha$, and with $\theta^*\sim \mathcal{N}(0,\mathbb{I})$; these trials were initialized at points drawn from $\mathbf{N}(0, \norm{\theta_0}^2_2\mathbb{I})$, where $\theta_0$ is the initial point used in Figure~\ref{fig:opener-cartoon} (left).
 We found that for learning rates 30 through 90, the suboptimality of the solution returned by the algorithm in original coordinates was very comparable across learning rates and very close to zero ($<1e-10$).
 Thus we selected a learning rate with these properties that was on the lower end (hence 30) because at larger learning rates, the oscillations around the global minimum made it more difficult to visually assess the difference between trajectories before and after reparameterization.